rdpoor/mu/README.md

 * When do we release resources?
 Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h
-* Investigate ways to do automated unit testing.
-Create a make target.
-* Create mu/Makefile to make all sub-projects
+* Create mu/Makefile to make all sub-projects: mu, test, stk
-* Clean up test/Makefile to avoid repetition,
-* Fix test/Makefile to assure that mu library is up to date.
-* Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-05-06: Clean up test/Makefile: any muneXX.cpp is an integration
+  test, ut_xxx.cpp is a unit test.
 * 2014-05-06: Created mune19 to test fade in/out using LinsegStream
 and MultiplyStream.
 * 2014-05-05: Created mune18 which connects to stk::PitShift (or